content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/7-ddl.md

 -   The CASCADE option should be used with further consideration or you may potentially delete data from tables that you did not want.
 -   **By default**, the TRUNCATE TABLE statement uses the **RESTRICT** option which prevents you from truncating the table that has foreign key constraint references.

-## 2.4.4 PostgreSQL TRUNCATE TABLE and ON DELETE trigger

--   Even though the TRUNCATE TABLE statement removes all data from a table, it does not fire any ON DELETE [triggers](https://www.postgresqltutorial.com/postgresql-triggers/) associated with the table.
--   To fire the trigger when the TRUNCATE TABLE command applied to a table, you must define BEFORE TRUNCATE and/or AFTER TRUNCATE triggers for that table.

-## 2.4.5 PostgreSQL TRUNCATE TABLE and transaction

--   The TRUNCATE TABLE is transaction-safe.
-It means that if you place it within a transaction, you can roll it back safely.

 ## 3. References